RitikMehrag/EDA-ON-GLOBAL-TERRORISM/README.md

 Python3
 # LIBRARIES USED
 Pandas, Numpy, Matplotlib.pyplot, Seaborn.
+# Numpy
-# Numpy -> to perform faster Numerical operations.
+To perform faster Numerical operations.
+# Pandas
-# Pandas -> Provide many functions and makes it simple to work with data.
+Provide many functions and makes it simple to work with data.
-# Matplotlib and seaborn -> for Visualization.
+# Matplotlib and seaborn
+Used for Visualization.